PBJF/boopisbot/README.md

-# Welcome to Bepis Bot
+Screw Bepis Bot.
+It's clumsy and hard to configure.
+### Introducing Boopis Bot

+### Below is just the plain Bepis Bot documentation until we update Boopis

 ## Features
-Bepisbot allows to setup new kewords based on predefined functions.
+Boopis Bot allows to setup new kewords based on predefined functions.
 By default, the bot only allows the Server admin to create new kewords.
 For instance, to create a command for help, the Admin would type the following:
 ```
 !teach help LIST_TRICKS
 ```